top of page

 Flynn Valley/Daisy Dell

 Also known as Daisy Dell School.
-The Flynn school was purchased and moved to Curran to live in while building a new home.
+The Flynn School was purchased and moved to Curran to live in while a new home was being built.
 It still stands on that property in Curran.
-Flynn school was used on Sundays and Sunday School was held there as late as 1936.
-Also, this is where Sutton school burned down.
+Flynn School was used on Sundays and Sunday School was held there as late as 1936.
+Also, this is where Sutton School burned down.
 First school moved to Curran.
-Story of Flynn Valley by Goldie P. (Crowell Wilcox.
-May 1967)
+Story of Flynn Valley by Goldie P (Crowell Wilcox, May 1967)

 Alcona